 Dr. Hwyda Arafat graduated from the Faculty of Medicine of Ain Shams University in Cairo, Egypt with highest honors.
 Upon completing her residency in Internal Medicine and a fellowship in Clinical Pathology, she joined the faculty of Ain Shams University as an instructor of Anatomy and Histology.
 She received her Master’s degree in Biomedical Sciences (Histopathology/Biochemistry) and her PhD in Cell Biology and Immunology from the University of Medicine and Dentistry of New Jersey.
 Dr. Arafat received her postdoctoral training at the University of Pennsylvania where she served afterwards as an assistant professor in the Department of Surgery.
-Dr. Arafat joined the faculty of Thomas Jefferson University at the departments of Surgery and Pathology Anatomy and Cell Biology.
+Dr. Arafat then joined the faculty of Thomas Jefferson University at the departments of Surgery and Pathology Anatomy and Cell Biology.
 Dr. Arafat joined the faculty of the University of New England COM as a professor of Biomedical Sciences in 2013.

-With experiences in clinical and basic sciences, Dr. Arafat roles in education spans teaching, research and mentoring graduate and medical students, postdocs and residents.
-Her research is focused on investigating the molecular mechanisms involved in the regulation of oxidative stress and inflammation signaling in two pancreatic diseases, type 1 diabetes and pancreatic cancer.
+With experiences in clinical and basic sciences, Dr. Arafat roles in education spans teaching, research and mentoring graduate and medical students, postdocs, residents and fellows.
+Her research is focused on investigating the molecular mechanisms involved in the regulation of oxidative stress and inflammation signaling in diabetes and pancreatic cancer.
 She received multiple honors and awards from federal and non-federal funding agencies in the fields of diabetes and cancer research such as the Junior Faculty Award from the American Diabetes Association and the Research Scholar Award from the American Cancer Society and from NIH.
-Dr. Arafat is the recepient of the Dean's Award for Excellence in Education from Thomas Jefferson University, acknowledging her excellence and innovative methods of integrating basic and clinical sciences.
-She has authored over 55 peer reviewed scientific papers in the fields of diabetes and pancreatic cancer.
-She serves on the advisory boards of many funding agencies and as a reviewer to different scientific journals.
-Dr. Arafat travels around the US and internationally teaching and lecturing about her research and the advances in treatment of type 1 diabetes and benign and malignant pancreatic diseases.
+Dr. Arafat is the recipient of the Dean's Award for Excellence in Education from Thomas Jefferson University, acknowledging her excellence and innovative methods of integrating basic and clinical sciences.
+She has authored about 60 peer reviewed scientific papers in the fields of diabetes and pancreatic cancer.
+She also serves on the advisory boards of many funding agencies and as a reviewer to different top tier scientific journals.
+Dr. Arafat travels around the US and internationally teaching and lecturing about her research and the advances in treatment of diabetes and benign and malignant pancreatic diseases.
 Students, residents and fellows who trained in Dr. Arafat's lab all received national awards and published in peer reviewed journals.